-Additional Support for Researchers The UKE has comprehensive infrastructure of the highest standard to assist in conducting all aspects of research.
-More information about our instruments and services for researchers can be found on our website
+Additional Support for Researchers

+The UKE has comprehensive infrastructure of the highest standard to assist in conducting all aspects of research.

-Impressive Core Facilities Central research facilities at the UKE, the "core facilities", offer all members of the Medical Faculty (and external users by special request) access to instruments, technologies, and services.
+Impressive Core Facilities

+Central research facilities at the UKE, the "core facilities", offer all members of the Medical Faculty (and external users by special request) access to instruments, technologies, and services.
 The mission is to provide comprehensive technical support, training, and consultation.
 Such services mean that scientists at the UKE benefit from the latest scientific know-how which would otherwise demand long periods of training and/or large investments.

 Available technologies include stem cell and virus vector production, bioinformatics support, and the use of state-of-the-art microscopes and FACS machines.
 Core facilities regularly offer workshops covering key technologies.
-More information about MediGate and the EU Office can be found on our website

 MediGate

 MediGate offers UKE researchers and their collaborators professional assistance in technology transfer, funding advice, drafting of research contracts, and the design and conduction of clinical studies.
 Our goal is to ensure the sustainability and strength of science and research at the UKE.
 This includes increasing our third-party funding (both national and international) and best utilizing UKE-generated intellectual property.

 EU Office